-For those of you with busy busy lives the keys points are:
+For those of you with busy lives the keys points are:

 - Check out our wicked resource hub for an amazing collaborative reading list to gain a broader understanding of sustainable development.

-- Organise a MP letter writing evening to help us reach our target of 10 MPs pledging their support for nuclear disarmament and the UN Treaty.
+- Organise an MP letter writing evening to help us reach our target of 10 MPs pledging their support for nuclear disarmament and the UN Treaty.

 - Join us on the streets of London (or over the airways) on Dec 9th to celebrate the Nobel peace prize being awarded to nuclear disarmament activists and make some noise!

 Read on for much more!
-Get touch with ideas big and small!
+Get in touch with ideas big and small!

 Policy and Advocacy Director